-3.11. - Minimum Qualifications for City Attorney.
+3.11.
+Minimum Qualifications for City Attorney.

-The minimum qualifications for the City Attorney shall be as follows: The City Attorney shall have been admitted to practice in the State of Florida for no less than five (5) years at the time of their appointment, be a member of good standing in the Florida Bar, and have no less than three (3) years' experience in the practice of law for local government.
+The minimum qualifications for the City Attorney shall be as follows: The City Attorney shall have been admitted to practice in the State of Florida for no less than ten (10) years at the time of their appointment, be a member of good standing in the Florida Bar, and have no less than five (5) years of experience in the practice of law for local government.

 Sec.
-3.12. - Expenditure of City funds.
+3.12.
+Expenditure of City funds.